Growing corn using the hill method is a great solution for those of you that would like to grow some corn in your small garden.

 Spreading out the harvest

 Another advantage of the hill method for growing corn is that you don’t have to plant all the hills at the same time.
 It is much easier to spread out your harvest time.
+This is called Succession Planting and you can learn more from this article.
 Try planting two hills every two weeks over a six week period.
 This will give you several small harvests over a very long time instead of having all your corn come on at the same time!

 The hill method is also perfect for growing popcorn.
 Most years we grow popcorn here at home.
 6 to 8 hills will give us around 70 ears of popcorn!
 Just remember that you can’t grow popcorn and sweet corn within 100 feet of each other.
 So if you have a small yard then you need to choose one.